Angela Fountas

 Profile

-I'm a writer with an MFA in creative writing, currently putting my management, collaboration, and juggling skills to use as a project manager for a Seattle nonprofit.
-I also teach writing at Richard Hugo House, 826 Seattle, and other locales.
-See my artist résumé.
+I am a writer with an MFA in creative writing, currently putting my creativity and communications skills to good use as an email marketing manager for a Seattle nonprofit.
+I've been writing and editing professionally since 2001 and managing projects since 2004.
+I play well with others, juggle with grace, and deliver on time.
+I also teach creative writing at various venues in Seattle.
+(See my artist résumé.)

 Work History

-Project Manager, Committee for Children, Seattle Present Manage projects for the Marketing department, including collateral, direct mail, and electronic communications.
-Maintain communications with stakeholders throughout the organization.
-Analyze marketing promotions.
-Work closely with director, design team, product and web managers, and editorial.
+Managed projects, including collateral, direct mail, and electronic communications.
+Maintained communications with stakeholders throughout the organization.
+Analyzed marketing promotions.
+Worked closely with director, design team, product and web managers, and editorial.

 Provided project management for quarterly e-newsletters.
 Wrote web content, product brochures, catalog copy, direct mail, and annual reports.
 Worked closely with marketing managers, content specialists, editors, and designers.